AmnesicOblex/tcc-event-log/arc-1/segment-1.4.md

 - Dottie spent three days in the fighting pits.
 She lost most of her fights, but made a small amount of coins and a new acquaintance, Pod the orc.
 - Lars spent 3 days in his room reading his cards and speaking with Halfwit and Pipsqueak.
 - Seplo spent three days training with Master Sunlu and Brother Balfir, climbing across rooftops and sneaking around the apartment at night.

+## Session 1.4.5

+### 35th of Highsun

+- The party looked over the letter from the Butcher again over breakfast and spoke with June about Teddy.
+- Afterwards the party went to Bloodpen Printing to ask Teddy about the bolded letters in the Vagabond Gazzete's main stories.
+- The party discovered a hidden message in the bolded letters announcing the victims names weeks before they are abducted.
+- The party decided that Teddy was their new prime suspect and invited Teddy to dinner with them and June tonight.
+They also discovered the next victims name, Loretta Lovebird.
+Teddy mentioned there was a potions professor at the Domus Magus named Loretta Lovebird.
+- Most of the party went to the Domus Magus to track down Loretta Lovebird, while Seplo stayed near Bloodpen Printing to keep an eye on Teddy.
+Seplo also sent a few of his Backstreet Boys with the party and a few back to 449 Griffin Street in case he needed to send any messages.
+- Darvog gave several gils of his blood to students in the Domus Mechinas who were studying Hellpox.
+- The party talked with Loretta, asked to use her as bait, she agreed and offered to brew some potions of invisibility for the party at their request.
+- While surveilling Teddy, one of Seplo's urchins came from 449 with a message from Steve, the constable, who informed them that there was a mechanical horseman wreaking havoc on Mandrake Square.
+- Seplo sent another runner to the Domus Magus to relay the message, before heading to the square, leaving a couple urchins surveilling Teddy.
+- Betty decided to keep shadowing Loretta while the rest of the party rushed to Mandrake Square.
+- There the party found the headless corpse of Olrock Irontooth, bolted to the mechanical horse, attacking civilians and shopkeepers.
+- The party made quick work of the clockwork beast, but after it fell the clockwork chassis closed itself off, began heating up, and a ticking clock started counting down from 90.

+## Session 1.4.6

+### 35th of Highsun, 765 (cont.)

+- The party frantically worked together to successfully defuse the Butcher's bomb.
+Darvog stored the disassembled bomb in the Clearwater Coach with Hans.
+- Afterwards Seplo returned to Bloodpen Printing to check on Theodore "Teddy" Henry Silverseed.
+Finding both Teddy and his Backstreet Boys mysteriously missing, Seplo immediately returned to the Domus Magus to inform the rest of the party.
+- The party headed to 449 Griffin Street and found that the Seplo's Backstreet Boys and June the intern were both suspiciously missing.
+- The party spoke with Loretta Lovebird and decided to leave her with the Yellowbell Constables in a disguise while they tracked down Teddy.
+- Seplo lead the party to Teddy's Townhouse in North Rosecrown at 891 Ravenwood Lane.
+The lights were all off in the apartment so the party decided to look around.
+- Lars spoke with Renday, the draft horse in the barn, and learned that Teddy is in the house, along with 'the shinies'.
+- Seplo climbed onto the barn's roof and teleported into Teddy's house.
+- Seplo snuck around the house looking for any inhabitants.
+He noticed an architectural anomaly in the house that might conceal some sort of hidden chamber.
+He also found two of hiis Backstreet Boys locked in a guest bedroom.
+After finding the urchins, Seplo let the rest of the party into the townhouse.
+- While examining the master bedroom, Seplo noticed a trapdoor leading to the attic.
+In the attic Seplo found what appears to be the armor of the great mute hero, Ironclad.

+## Session 1.4.7

+### 35th of Highsun, 765 (cont.)

+- The party continued to investigate Teddy's townhouse.
+Betty took Ironclad's Heartgem and discovered that it fits in her hamer, but it cannot be used while the gem from the Shimmer is in place.
+- The party found some of Teddy's notes which shed some light on his murderous motivation.
+- Lars used a clue found in Teddy's notes by Clementine to brute force the passcode to the secret elevator.
+Unfortunately, Lars failed several attempts while looking for the right passcode which activated a security system, an automaton with the mouth of Daisy Larkspur.
+- Lars, Seplo, and Clementine fled in the elevator to the basement while Betty, Darvog, and Dottie fought the automaton, who awakened another automaton.
+Betty killed the first automaton, freeing Daisy's soul and binding her to the hammer as a specter.
+Dottie called on the Child for aid, who responded by sending Virtue, a blazing crown wreathed in hands and mouths that sung bolstering songs to buff the party.
+- The rest of the party found June in the basement, unconscious while Betty, Darvog, and Dottie took the elevator down to join them.
+- Teddy came out of a back room and tried to convince the party he was working for the greater good, but the party didn't listen to his silver tongued words and they engaged in a deadly battle.
+- The party suffered several deep wounds, but were able to land a mortal blow on Teddy.
+- Before Teddy died, he triggered a trap that locked the doors and flooded with room with a gas derived from the leaves and sap of the Iriswood tree.
+- The party plummeted into a dark and cold dream, through branches of silver and steel, landing in the bedroom of an elvish child.

+## Session 1.4.8

+### 35th of Highsun, 765 (cont.)

+- The party navigated their way through Teddy's memory palace, learning about some of his past.

+### 36th of Highsun, 765

+- After escaping the memory palace, an automaton modeled after the form of Teddy himself escaped the basement laboratory with the party following behind.
+- June stayed behind to get the constables while the party chased Teddy through the city to Triport Central Station.
+- Teddy and the party scaled the scaffolding of the station to the rafters where they had a final showdown.
+- Betty landed the fatal blow, but Teddy's Death Curse gouged out her left eye.
+- The automaton fell lifeless to the station concourse and the party returned home to nurse their wounds and take a long rest.